Gavin McInnes: Vice Media (1994–2007)

-McInnes co-founded Vice in 1994 with Shane Smith and Suroosh Alvi.
-The magazine was launched as the Voice of Montreal with government funding.
-The intention of the founders was to provide work and a community service.
-When the editors later sought to dissolve their commitments with the original publisher Alix Laurent, they bought him out and changed the name to Vice in 1996.
+McInnes joined Voice magazine (later Voice of Montreal) in 1994 as assistant editor and cartoonist, under editor Suroosh Alvi.
+The magazine was established by Interimages Communications under a job creation program of the Quebec government to allow social welfare recipients to gain work experience.
+It focused on Montreal's alternative cultural scene, including music, art, trends and drug culture, to compete with the already established Montreal Mirror.
+Alvi, McInnes and Shane Smith bought the magazine from the publisher and changed the magazine's name to Vice in 1996.

 Richard Szalwinski, a Canadian software millionaire, acquired the magazine and relocated the operation to New York City in the late 1990s.

 During McInnes's tenure he was described as the "godfather" of hipsterdom by WNBC and as "one of hipsterdom's primary architects" by AdBusters.
 He occasionally contributed articles to Vice, including "The VICE Guide to Happiness" and "The VICE Guide to Picking Up Chicks", and co-authored two Vice books: The Vice Guide to Sex and Drugs and Rock and Roll, and Vice Dos and Don'ts: 10 Years of VICE Magazine's Street Fashion Critiques.

 In an interview in the New York Press in 2002, McInnes said that he was pleased that most Williamsburg hipsters were white.
 McInnes later wrote in a letter to Gawker that the interview was done as a prank intended to ridicule "baby boomer media like The Times".
 After he became the focus of a letter-writing campaign by a black reader, Vice apologized for McInnes's comments.
 McInnes was featured in a 2003 New York Times article about Vice magazine; McInnes' political views were described by the Times as "closer to a white supremacist's."

 In 2006, he was featured in The Vice Guide to Travel with actor and comedian David Cross in China.
 He left Vice in 2008 due to what he described as "creative differences".
 In a 2013 interview with The New Yorker, McInnes said his split with Vice was about the increasing influence of corporate advertising on Vice's content, stating that "Marketing and editorial being enemies had been the business plan".